65 Proven Facts about Chiropractors and Chiropractic Care for Back Pain and Other Conditions

 This myth might have been true 100 years ago, but no longer.
 There are hundreds of scientific studies showing that chiropractic is effective.
 Check out our list of reasons to see a chiropractor in the article below.
 Each one has a listing with scientific evidence of its effectiveness.

 This is another old wives’ tale that isn’t true.
 While the words strains and sprains are often used interchangeably, they aren’t exactly the same thing, however, regardless of which one you have, chiropractic can not only help to relieve the pain, but it can cut way back on the amount of time it takes the affected area to heal.
 How quickly can chiropractic help that strain or sprain to heal?
 That will depend on many factors.
 An 80-year old diabetic will take much longer to heal than a 25-year old athlete.
+You can read more about sprains, strains, and chiropractic here.

 This is an outdated statement.
 While this used to be true, unless it is a requirement from your insurance company, federal law says you can see a chiropractor first and you don’t need a referral.